jackcbaker/jackcbaker.github.io/content/posts/hand-over-to-support.md

 +++
 draft = false
 date = 2021-04-17T15:36:34+01:00
-title = "How to move your data science solution into a hands off state?" description = "Once you've developed a data science solution it's often easy to tinker with it indefinitely.
+title = "How to move your data science solution into a hands off state" description = "Once you've developed a data science solution it's often easy to tinker with it indefinitely.
 This is not ideal - you want to free up your time to develop new solutions and give further value to a business.
 In this post I give some tips to make a data science solution easier to leave in a hands off state." slug = "data-science-solution-to-hands-off-state" authors = ["Jack Baker"]